An Ion-Intercalation Memristor for Enabling Full Parallel Writing in Crossbar Networks: Methodology

 This mechanism is well-supported by solid-state battery research, which demonstrates that polymer electrolytes can reliably function as ion conductors and can host reversible ion movement within the polymer matrix \cite{yu2023battery,jacobs2022high}.
 Field-driven ion intercalation together with polymer-based charge storage form a complete physical framework that satisfies the orthogonal control requirements.

-This concept is physically realized in the device structure shown in Fig.~\ref{fig:li-ion-structure}, where directional ionic programming and perpendicular electrical readout are implemented using a layered system with a polymeric buffer layer.
+This concept is physically realized in the device structure shown in Fig.~\ref{fig:li-ion-structure}, where directional ionic programming and perpendicular electrical readout are implemented using a layered system with an ion acceptor layer.